varigence/docs/bimlflex/trial-process/installing-bimlstudio.md

 ### Enter product key

 Once BimlStudio is started for the first time, enter your BimlFlex enabled trial key from the trial welcome email to activate the product.

+> [!NOTE]
-If you are using an existing BimlStudio key or have requested a trial key through BimlStudio, update the key to the BimlFlex key through the Account options in BimlStudio.
+> If you are using an existing BimlStudio key or have requested a trial key through BimlStudio, update the key to the BimlFlex trial key through the Account options in BimlStudio.